Skip to Content

 The history of the SS Nomadic

-The Nomadic is 70m long and 11 metres wide with four decks plus a hold.
-Powered by coal boilers and steam engines, she had a service speed of 12 knots (14mph).
+The Nomadic is 70 meters long and 11 meters wide, featuring four decks plus a hold.
+Powered by coal boilers and steam engines, she achieved a service speed of 12 knots (14 mph).

-She could carry up to 1000 passengers at a time in lounges and open deck areas.
-Of course, passengers were segregated with first class at the front and third class in a cramped area at the rear of the lower deck.
+Passengers were segregated by class, with first class at the front and third class in a cramped area at the rear of the lower deck.

 SS Nomadic in Cherbourg

-Built in Belfast, the Nomadic was delivered to Cherbourg in 1911 to begin work as a tender.
-On 10 April 1912, she transported 247 passengers to the RMS Titanic at the start of the maiden voyage.
+Built in Belfast, the Nomadic was delivered to Cherbourg in 1911 to begin service as a tender.
+On April 10, 1912, it transported 247 passengers to the RMS Titanic at the start of its maiden voyage.

 Its retirement

-Realising its unique historic importance, the ship was bought at auction by the Northern Ireland Government in 2006.
-After being fully restored by the Nomadic Preservation Society, it is now a popular Belfast tourist attraction.
-You can admire the ornate decoration and plasterwork in the first class lounges as part of your tour.
+Fully restored by the Nomadic Preservation Society, it is now a popular tourist attraction in Belfast.
+Visitors can admire the ornate decoration and plasterwork in the first-class lounges as part of their tour.

 Things you’ll see and learn about at SS Nomadic